 Short-term Care Quality

-This facility also was awarded a strong short-term care score.
-In fact, we awarded it an above average grade of B in this area.
-With our short-term care assessment, we try to forge a fair measure for rehabilitation.
-In doing so, we analyze the nursing home's level of skilled nursing services, including both registered nurses and physical therapy, as well as occupational therapy.
-Fortunately, it looks like this facility has registered nurses on staff.
-Not all nursing homes employs these types of nurses.
-On the other hand, according to the information they provided, they do not appear to employ physical therapists.
-The final item we assessed in this category is the percentage of patients who were able to leave the nursing home and return home.
-We discovered that 0 percent of this nursing home's residents were able to return home.
+The last category we assessed is short-term care, where this facility received a B. This facility turned out to be strong across the board.
+With our short-term care category, we strive to create a meaningful measure for rehabilitation.
+In doing so, we look at the facility's offerings of highly-skilled nursing services, including both registered nurses and physical therapy, as well as occupational therapy.
+Fortunately, it looks like this nursing home employs registered nurses.
+Not every facility employs these types of nurses.
+However, according to the data they provided, they do not appear to employ physical therapists.
+Finally, we considered the percentage of residents that ultimately were able to return home from this nursing home.
+We found that 0 percent of this nursing home's patients were able to return home.

 Rating Over Time